Reactive purchasing is not a strategy.Five lessons to build a proactive program.

 Tooling investment

 Invest in specialized tooling located at the supplier's site.
-Reduces their capital barrier to meeting your specs; ties them closer to your business.
+Reduces their capital barrier to meeting your specs and ties them closer to your business.

 For financially stressed but capable suppliers, structured advance payments or supply chain financing can prevent failures before they happen.